tnear/cpp/keyword/Encapsulation.md

 # Encapsulation

 Encapsulation restricts direct access to some of an object's components, which is a way of preventing accidental modification of data.
 Encapsulation ensures that an object's internal state cannot be accessed directly.
-Instead, interactions are performed through its public methods, providing a controlled interface.
+Instead, interactions are performed through public methods, providing a controlled interface.
 This leads to increased security and data integrity.

 ## Example
 ```cpp